aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Field statistics
 ----------------

 A multi-value aggregation returns an object rather than a single value.
-An example of such aggregation are statistics and we can continue using the method we've created to explore different types of computed statistics.
+An example of such aggregation are statistics and we can continue using the method we created to explore different types of computed statistics.

 Get a set of metrics (``avg``, ``count``, ``max``, ``min`` and ``sum``) by using ``stats`` aggregation type: